-- This project also grinds down the old pavement, repairs damaged areas and resurfaces segments of Interstate 5 between Tumwater and Lakewood.
+- This project also ground down the old pavement, repaired damaged areas and resurfaces segments of Interstate 5 between Tumwater and Lakewood.

 Why is WSDOT